 AFTERNOON TEA at THE HOUSE OF JAIPUR – Retreat to the House of Jaipur for endless pots of hot tea and savoury and sweet treats or full-on entrees, if you’re really famished.
 Nibble, sip and repeat as you prepare mentally for Carnival.
 (House of Jaipur is at 14 O’Connor Street in Woodbrook, (868) 624-7465).

-SHARK & BAKE MARACAS BEACH – Take the short drive to Maracas for a swim and the renown Shark & Bake.
-This delicacy amounts to no more than pieces of fried shark slapped inside a ‘fry bake,’ but it is delicious!
+SHARK&SHRIMP & BAKE MARACAS BEACH – Take the short drive to Maracas for a swim and instead of the very popular Shark & Bake (shark is overfished), consider opting for the shrimp!
 Be prepared for long lines at the most popular stand, Richard’s Shark & Bake, or try Uncle Sam’s, which by all accounts is equally good or better according to your belly.
-No matter where you buy your shark & bake, head to the condiment bar and drizzle it with garlic sauce and chadon beni dressing and then top it all off with cucumbers, cabbage, pineapple, lettuce, tomatoes, etc.
+No matter where you buy your shark shrimp & bake, head to the condiment bar and drizzle it with garlic sauce and chadon beni dressing and then top it all off with cucumbers, cabbage, pineapple, lettuce, tomatoes, etc.

 SOUP – Trinidad & Tobago has a strong soup tradition with soup being a stand-in for Saturday lunch or the perfect after-party/late night meal.
 Soup like doubles is everywhere, get a bowl (or cup) from the man on the street or in most restaurants.
 Check De Boss Ah Soup, The Breakfast Shed, Veni Soup or the lady at Lady Young lookout for a bowl of filling corn soup with dumplings, fish broth, dhal, beef , lentil, or cow heel soups.

-CHAUD CREOLE – Home-style local cuisine meets fine dining at Chaud Creole in St. Anns.
+CHAUD – Home-style local cuisine meets fine dining at Chaud.
 Under the tutelage of uber-chef Khalid Mohammed, the kitchen turns out to-die-for Crab & Dumplings in a delicate coconut curry sauce; Sancoche, a soup with corn, dumplings and provisions added tableside; and Choka Sliders where tomato, melongene (eggplant) and pumpkin receive the slider treatment with sada roti standing in as the bun and toppings go local thanks to kuchela and crispy channa.
 Mains are also fantastic here and the comfort-food sides are usually served family style.
 Other local favorites include the tender Braised Oxtail and Oil Down that melt in your mouth.
-Chaud Café also makes its desserts in house – Bene Ball Ice Cream (inspired by a local bene ball candy) and a Chocolate Mousse, which incorporates local Cocobel Chocolate.
-(Chaud Creole also does a fantastic Sunday buffet brunch and a buffet lunch on Fridays, if you can’t make it for dinner.)
+Desserts are all in house like the Bene Ball Ice Cream (inspired by a local bene ball candy) and a Chocolate Mousse, which incorporates local Cocobel Chocolate.

 PIZZA PIES at BUZO, CHOP CHOPS, LA CANTINA or BACCO – You’re probably saying “I didn’t fly thousands of miles to T&T to eat pizza.”
 Well this recommendation is for those seeking an inexpensive meal and Trini-inspired pizzas like the Saltfish at Chop Chops and La Cantina’s The Trinidad with pineapple & pepperoni.
 The bonus is that T&T’s has one of the Caribbean’s best pizza scenes thanks to several authentic Italian pizza spots.
 (Buzo Osteria Italiana, Chops Chops Bistro and La Cantina Pizzeria are in the Port of Spain area; Bacco Pizzeria is in San Fernando’s Duncan Village, but we’ve listed it just in case you’re staying with family and friends beyond the POS area.)

-UPMARKET - Curious about where the local food scene is going?
+UPMARKET – Curious about where the local food scene is going?
 You must visit UpMarket, which boasts the largest group of Trinidad’s leading food artisans under one roof.
-This is the place to sample home-grown gourmet goodies – chadon beni pesto, pows, local Italian cheeses, chocolate, dreamy ice cream in tropical flavours, and of course tons of chutneys and pepper sauces (look for Dek’s pepper sauce made from T&T’s Moruga Scorpion pepper, the world’s hottest chili pepper).
-Plan on purchasing a few souvenirs including wooden housewares (crafted from local woods), handmade aprons and other culinary accoutrements.
+This is the place to sample home-grown gourmet goodies – chadon beni pesto, pows, cheeses, chocolate, and of course tons of chutneys and pepper sauces.
+Plan on purchasing a few souvenirs including wooden housewares (crafted from local woods), handmade aprons and other culinary accouterments.
 Artists and jewelry makers also sell hand-crafted products at this monthly market.

 COCOBEL TRINI PASSION – “Indulge in totally local single estate true Trini chocolate, full of all our lusty tropical vibes.”
 Cocobel Chocolate, one of Trinidad’s most popular chocolate brands, is co-located with Medulla Art Gallery in Woodbrook.
 (Call ahead to check the gallery’s hours.)

-SAN ANTONIO GREEN MARKET - Make the drive to Santa Cruz for the San Antonio Green Market‘s local fruits, vegetables, sauces, preserves and fresh juices.
+SANTA CRUZ GREEN MARKET – Make the drive to Santa Cruz for Santa Cruz Green Market‘s local fruits, vegetables, sauces, preserves and fresh juices.
 (The San Antonio Green Market is open every Saturday from 6am to 2pm.)

 - Top Picks for Roti in Trinidad; Sterling’s 6 Must Try Foods in Trinidad (and locations); Ed’s 5 Must Try Foods in Trinidad